This post may contain affiliate links. Please read our disclosure policy.

 I must say that I hope this National infatuation with sourdough continues after Quarantine.
 It’s like overnight millions of people finally appreciate some obscure sport that you fell in love with years ago!
 It is super gratifying.

 Maybe as the world opens back up, people will go back to work and return to their mundane routines.
-They'll make dinner and leave the bread baking up to the bakeries again.
+They’ll make dinner and leave the bread baking up to the bakeries again.
 However, it it was really nice that, for a brief moment in time, everyone else understood that deep satisfaction of cutting into your homemade loaf still warm from the oven.
 People understood seeing those trademark sourdough holes, and savoring that first tangy bite.
-It makes my soul smile.
+Like a big bite of the best oatmeal raisin cookies, it makes my soul smile.

 You can halve this recipe and make one loaf at a time….but why?